smikodanic/dex8-cli/README.md

 Initiate, delete, start, upload and download tasks from command line.

 #### $ dex8 init &lt;taskName&gt;
-Use this command to start a new project (Dex8 Task).
+Use this command to start a new project (DEX8 Task).
 It will create a taskName folder with initial files.
-a) After init, move to created directory to continue using dex8 commands: *$ cd taskName*
+a) After init, move to created directory to continue using DEX8 commands: *$ cd taskName*
-b) Open "manifest.json" file and modify title to taskName.

 #### $ dex8 login
 Login to Dex8 Web Panel with your username and password.
-After successfully logging in, a "conf.js" file is created.
+After successfully logging in, a "dex8-auth.json" file is created.
 It contains a JWT Authentication Token and other sensitive data so please include it in .gitignore and NEVER push this file in the git repository.

 #### $ dex8 logout
 Logout from Dex8 Web Panel.
-It is highly recommended to logout every time development work is finished because it will delete the "conf.js" file.
+It is highly recommended to logout every time development work is finished because it will delete the "dex8-auth.json" file.

 #### $ dex8 delete &lt;taskName&gt;
 Delete a Dex8 task.
 This command will delete the whole taskName folder.
 Curent working directory can be either in taskName or in its upper, parent directory.